ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part07.md

 ---
 date: 2024-08-10
-title: "How to Bake an Ortelius Pi Part 6 | Cloud Dev At Home With Localstack"
+title: "How to Bake an Ortelius Pi Part 7 | Observability with Netdata"
-linkTitle: "How to Bake an Ortelius Pi Part 6 | Cloud Dev At Home With Localstack"
+linkTitle: "How to Bake an Ortelius Pi Part 7 | Observability with Netdata"
 author: Sacha Wharton
 ---